 Here are the top 5 myths about paying for college our counselors hear.
 Don’t fall victim to these myths!

-1. My family makes too much money to qualify for financial aid.
+- My family make too much money to qualify for financial aid.

 This is one of the biggest myths out there.
 You may not qualify for aid at one school, and qualify for lots of money at another school (see blog How Do You Get Money for College?)

 Not necessarily.
-Each family situation is unique and you may find it will cost less for your family if you attend a private school.
-See blog: Can you Pay Less to Go To A More Expensive College? for Jack’s story of paying less at Dartmouth than CSU Los Angeles.
+Each family situation is unique.
+Depending on your situation, you could find it will cost less for your family if you attend a private school.
+See blog Can you Pay Less to Go To A More Expensive College? for Jack’s story of paying less at Dartmouth than CSU Los Angeles.

-4. Outside scholarships help reduce what you pay out of pocket for college.
+- Outside Scholarships help reduce what you pay out of pocket for college.

 Not true.
-Scholarships don’t necessarily reduce your family’s out of pocket expense unless you pay the full cost of college out of pocket.
-Scholarships are part of your financial aid package.
-Colleges may subtract outside scholarships from their own merit awards, or from your student loan/work study allocation.
+Scholarship money does not reduce your family’s out of pocket expense, unless you are paying all of the costs for the college.
+Scholarship money is used as a part of your financial aid.
+Colleges can use scholarships to reduce their own merit awards, or student loans/student work study.
 Ask colleges for their policies.
 This is why it is in your best interest to explore your choices for college.
-Find one that best fits your situation and needs.
+Find one that best meets your situation and needs.

-Financial aid is available to pay for ALL college expenses: tuition, room and board, books, transportation, and personal expenses.
+Financial aid is money to use to pay for ALL college expenses: tuition, room and board, books, transportation and personal expenses.
 Colleges realize you need to buy toothpaste and have a pizza now and then.
-Financial aid can apply to all of these costs.
+Financial aid covers all of these costs.

-GuidedPath offers lots of resources to help you plan for college costs.
+GuidedPath offers lots of resources to guide you through planning for college costs:

-- Take a look at these financial aid documents prepared for GuidedPath Families including “Tackling the Basics of Financial Aid” and “How to Compare Financial Aid Offers.”
+- Take a look at these financial aid documents prepared for GuidedPath Families which include “Tackling the Basics of Financial Aid” and “How to Compare Financial Aid Offers”